ahamzah003/DataAnalystBootcamp-PowerBI/README.md

 ## Introduction
 A survey dataset of data professionals was analyzed with PowerBI Desktop to generate interesting reports and uncover meaningful insights.
-This is the final project to be completed from the PowerBI series of Ale bootcamp.
+This is the final project to be completed from the PowerBI series of AlexTheAnalyst bootcamp YouTube playlist.
 <br>
 <br/>
 ## Problem Statement